CUTR-at-USF/open311-client/README.md

 ```

 ###### 3 - Setup your setting.xml
 We need to provide Bintray username and API Key to the Maven `settings.xml` file.
+This may be under your Maven installation directory (e.g., `C:\Program Files\Apache Software Foundation\apache-maven-3.2.5\conf`).

 ```
 <server>